Omnistac/zedux/docs/docs/api/glossary.md

 Zedux translates all of these state updating operations into "pseudo-actions" - action objects with metadata containing all the info needed to reproduce the state change.

+### Restricted Dynamic Graph Dependency

+When one [graph node](#graph-node) depends on another, Zedux draws an edge between those two nodes in its internal graph algorithm.

+A "restricted dynamic" dependency is really just a [dynamic dependency](#dynamic-graph-dependency) that will only trigger updates in the dependent node when the dependency node's state updates and some other condition is met.
+This is used for selectors.

+If the dependent is a React component, it will rerender when the dependency atom instance's state changes and the selector's result changes.

+If the dependent is another atom instance, it will reevaluate when the dependency atom instance's state changes and the selector's result changes.

 ### Static Graph Dependency

 When one [graph node](#graph-node) depends on another, Zedux draws an edge between those two nodes in its internal graph algorithm.